frederikho/js_tools/_site/index.md

 I have developed some scripts for everyone to enjoy them.
 Have a look and enjoy.

-My first script in javascript is the following: [Link].
+My first script in javascript is the following: [Link](universe.html).